96th Infantry Division (United States): Interwar period

 On a number of occasions, the division participated in Ninth Corps Area and Fourth Army command post exercises (CPXs) in conjunction with other Regular Army, National Guard, and Organized Reserve units.
 These training events gave division staff officers’ opportunities to practice the roles they would be expected to perform in the event the division was mobilized.
 Unlike the Regular and Guard units in the Ninth Corps Area, the 96th Division did not participate in the various Ninth Corps Area maneuvers and the Fourth Army maneuvers of 1937, 1940, and 1941 as an organized unit due to lack of enlisted personnel and equipment.
 Instead, the officers and a few enlisted reservists were assigned to Regular and Guard units to fill vacant slots and bring the units up to full peace strength for the exercises.
 For the 1937 maneuver, for example, about 200 of the division’s officers were attached to the National Guard's 41st Division (Idaho, Montana, Oregon, Washington, and Wyoming) to allow that unit to function as an almost full-strength division.
 Additionally, some officers were assigned duties as umpires or as support personnel.

+The 321st Squadron was redesignated as the 321st Observation Squadron on 25 January 1923.
+Relieved on 21 February 1929 from assignment to the 96th Division.